phaubertin/jinue/README.md

 -------------

 There is some documentation in the `doc/` directory].
 It is still a work in progress and some of it is not up to date.
-The [documentation file README](doc/README.md) links to the parts that are up to date.
+The [documentation README.md file](doc/README.md) links to the parts that are up to date.